-The BC SPCA is opposed to inflicting pain or suffering upon any animal for recreation, sport or entertainment – including rodeo.
-Rodeo presents many opportunities where animal welfare is at risk, but we can take action to prevent animal suffering.
-Additionally, public polling from August 2023 revealed that 65% of British Columbians are against using animals in rodeos.
+The BC SPCA is opposed to causing pain or suffering to any animal for recreation, sport or entertainment – this includes rodeos.
+Rodeos present many risks to animal welfare, but we can take action to prevent animal suffering.

 What is rodeo?

 Rodeo is a competitive sport that originated from traditional horseback cattle ranching practices.
 Early rodeo events displayed the practical skills required to operate a ranch.
-Today’s rodeo has evolved into a dramatized event that can cause animal suffering purely for entertainment.
+Today’s rodeo has evolved into dramatized events that cause animal suffering for entertainment.

-Seven different events are recognized as ‘professional rodeo’ in Canada: saddle bronc riding, bareback riding, bull riding, tie-down roping, steer wrestling and ladies barrel racing.
-Many other rodeo-type events may occur, but they are not professionally recognized.
-Examples include chuckwagon racing, mutton-busting (where children ride sheep) and wild cow milking.
+There are seven professional rodeo events in Canada: saddle bronc riding, bareback riding, bull riding, tie-down roping, steer wrestling and ladies’ barrel racing.
+Other non-professional events may occur at rodeos, such as chuckwagon racing, mutton-busting and wild cow milking.

-What are the animal welfare issues with rodeo?
+What are the animal welfare issues with rodeos?

-When rodeo animals are made to perform, they face risks to their physical and psychological well-being.
-Rodeo professionals often say that their animals are well-cared for outside of rodeo events.
-While we support this attentive care, the potential risk of animals experiencing fear, distress, pain, injury and discomfort for entertainment is not justified by humane care they receive when not performing.
+Animals used in rodeos face risks to their physical and psychological well-being.
+Rodeo professionals often say their animals are well-cared for outside of the rodeo.
+While we support this attentive care, the potential risk of animals experiencing fear, distress, pain, injury and discomfort for entertainment is not justified by the care they receive when not performing.

 Fear and distress

-In the roping and wrestling events, a calf or steer is released into the arena and chased on horseback by the contestant(s).
+In roping and wrestling events, a calf or steer (young cow) is released into the arena and chased on horseback by the contestant(s).
 This is a very stressful situation for the calf or steer, as cattle are prey animals and will run to attempt to escape.

-Before being released into the arena, a bucking horse or bull is confined in a bucking chute while the contestant prepares to ride.
-During this time, horses and bulls have shown many signs of fear and distress, including visible eye white, pawing, kicking, head tossing and rearing.
+In the bucking events, a horse or bull is confined in a bucking chute while the contestant prepares to ride.
+During this time, horses and bulls show many signs of fear and distress, including visible eye white, pawing, kicking, head tossing, and rearing.

 Pain, injury and death

-Animals used in rodeo are at risk of suffering from pain, injury and even death every time they perform.
-Animals can suffer abrasions, bruising and broken ribs, limbs and necks.
-Animals have died in rodeo events or have had to be euthanized as a result of their injuries.
+Animals used in rodeo risk suffering from pain, injury and even death every time they enter the arena.
+Animals can suffer abrasions, bruising, broken ribs, limbs, and necks.
+Animals have died in rodeo events and have had to be euthanized as a result of their injuries.
 It’s also important to note that some injuries, such as internal bleeding, may go unnoticed.

 Discomfort